Cumulative Layout Shift (CLS)

 What is Cumulative Layout Shift (CLS)?

 Cumulative Layout Shift (CLS) is a Core Web Vitals metric that measures visual instability — how much visible page content unexpectedly moves while the page loads.
-CLS is expressed as a score from 0 (perfectly stable) to any positive number (higher = more shifting).
-A score under 0.1 is good.
-Common CLS causes: images without defined dimensions causing content to jump when the image loads, ads that insert above existing content, web fonts that cause text to reflow when they load.
+CLS is scored as the sum of individual layout shift scores (each shift scored by viewport fraction affected × distance moved).
+A score under 0.1 is good; 0.1–0.25 needs improvement; above 0.25 is poor.
+Common CLS causes: images without defined dimensions, ads that insert above existing content, web fonts causing text to reflow when they load, and dynamically injected content.

 How does layout shift affect conversion rate?

-Layout shift directly causes misclicks — a visitor about to click a CTA button has the button shift just as they tap, and they click an adjacent element instead (or nothing at all).
-On mobile this is particularly damaging because the tap target is smaller and the shift tends to be larger.
-Beyond misclicks, unstable layouts signal poor quality and reduce trust.
-Google research found CLS improvements correlate with lower session abandon rates, as users feel more confident interacting with stable pages.
+Layout shift directly causes conversion failures through misclicks — a visitor about to tap 'Add to Cart' has the button shift just as they tap, and they hit an adjacent element instead.
+On mobile this is particularly damaging because tap targets are small and shifts are larger as a percentage of the viewport.
+Beyond misclicks, unstable pages signal poor quality and reduce trust.
+Google's CrUX data shows that pages with good CLS scores have 24% lower session abandonment rates than pages with poor CLS scores.

 What causes high CLS and how do I fix it?

-The most common CLS causes: (1) Images without width/height attributes — the browser doesn't reserve space until the image loads, causing content to jump.
+The most common CLS causes and fixes: (1) Images without width/height attributes — the browser doesn't reserve space until the image loads, causing content to jump.
 Fix: always set explicit dimensions on img tags.
-(2) Ads or embeds that load after content — inject ads with a fixed placeholder.
+(2) Ads or embeds loading after content — inject with a fixed-height placeholder.
 (3) Web fonts causing text reflow (FOIT/FOUT) — use font-display: optional or preload fonts.
-(4) Dynamically injected content (cookie banners, chat widgets) — inject these elements with fixed-height containers.
-(5) CSS animations that affect layout properties — use transform and opacity instead.
+(4) Dynamically injected content like cookie banners and chat widgets — inject with fixed-height containers.
+(5) CSS animations affecting layout properties (top, height, width) — use transform and opacity instead.